damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 The problem is that there are ten developers in the team, and, you know, human factors can hit hard.

-It already happened once in the last four months, so you decided to solve the problem once and for all.
+A week ago a new guy forgot to run the script, and three clients got broken builds.
+So you decided to solve the problem once and for all.
 Luckily, your code is already on GitLab, and you remember that there is a [built-in CI system](https://about.gitlab.com/gitlab-ci/).
 Moreover, you heard at a conference that people use CI to run tests...

 ## Run our first test inside CI

-Five minutes to find and read the docs, and it seems like all we need is these two lines of code in a file called `.gitlab-ci.yml` [(?)](http://docs.gitlab.com/ce/ci/yaml/README.html) :
+After a couple minutes to find and read the docs, it seems like all we need is these two lines of code in a file called `.gitlab-ci.yml` [(?)](http://docs.gitlab.com/ce/ci/yaml/README.html) :

 ```yaml